 We can educate others, change our individual habits and take collective action.”

-The NBO held a Training Day to introduce that pack to member organisations.
-Dorinda Genju Talbot attended on behalf of StoneWater Zen and produced these notes as a summary of the day.
+The NBO held a Training Day on climate action in February.
+Dorinda Genju Talbot attended on behalf of StoneWater Zen and produced the following notes as a summary of the day.
 Climate Action Training Day

-Since then Dorinda has been busy with her response to climate change, supporting the Xctinction Rebellion actions in London, which some other StoneWater Zen members have also been part of.
+Since then Dorinda has been busy with her response to climate change, supporting the Exctinction Rebellion actions in London, which some other StoneWater Zen members have also been part of.

-“The XR actions I’ve been involved with this month have ranged from flyposting and leafleting in Brixton to attending an interfaith gathering of prayer, ceremony and song at St Paul’s Cathedral.
-There’s also been road blockades, meditations on Waterloo Bridge, a stint as a Wellbeing volunteer, dancing in the middle of Oxford Circus by the pink boat of truth, talking to people about XR and their own fears and concerns about the climate crisis, sacred drumming, taking part in citizens’ assemblies and sharing circles, and generally being part of an incredible uprising of ordinary people who care deeply.
-One of our sangha members has provided arrestee support at far-flung police stations, while another StoneWater stalwart spent a night in a central London police cell after being voluntarily arrested on Waterloo Bridge.
+“The XR actions I participated in last month have ranged from flyposting and leafleting in Brixton to attending an interfaith gathering of prayer, ceremony and song at St Paul’s Cathedral.
+There were also road blockades, meditations on Waterloo Bridge, a stint as a Wellbeing volunteer, dancing in the middle of Oxford Circus by the pink boat of truth, talking to people about XR and their own fears and concerns about the climate crisis, sacred drumming, taking part in citizens’ assemblies and sharing circles, and generally being part of an incredible uprising of ordinary people who care deeply.
+One of our sangha members provided arrestee support at far-flung police stations, while another StoneWater stalwart spent a night in a central London police cell after being voluntarily arrested on Waterloo Bridge.
 The rebellion is constantly shape shifting with local groups mushrooming around the country and inspiring actions being created daily.
 “We are rising up, the time has come to stir things up.
 Join the Rebellion!” ”